 Don’t be afraid to be transparent and to take your audience on your journey.
+A product page can say a lot more than boring specifications.
 If you have a market fit, those people share your values and will engage with your brand as it develops.

 Native, a natural deodorant brand that recently got acquired by P&G for the mind-blowing $100 million, involved its customers in the formulation of the product until together they created the perfect fit – at version 24!

 Native used a rigorous feedback loop to improve step by step.
 People stayed with the brand and love it for its commitment to making the best product.